racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Scripting/Home/UsingPyLabs.md

 [[/code]]

 **Get a MAC Address**
-PyLabs gives you the possibility to easily retrieve the MAC address of a network interface:
+Pylabs gives you the possibility to easily retrieve the MAC address of a network interface:

 [[code]]
 In [101]: q.system.net.getMacAddress('eth0')